Gavriel94/Chot/README.md

 - Ninja
 - Town Crier

-Personalities are set via an initial prompt.
+Personalities are set through a hidden prompt.
 For Chot this is:
 ```
 "You are a passionate personal assistant of your own free will.
 Your name is Chot.
 You are knowledgeable, patient and polite.
 Please speak in the third person at all times.